HR 6.0 - Workplace Civility and Respect Policy

 If an employee’s behaviors persist, college employees should initiate complaints formally (in writing) or informally with the appropriate administrator of the employee’s operational unit.
 Complaints about peers should be presented to the concerned employee’s immediate supervisor.
 Complaints about managers should be presented to the concerned employee’s operational Vice President.

-Copies of any written complaints and responses shall be sent to the Associate Vice President for Human Resources.
+Copies of any written complaints and responses shall be sent to the Vice President for Human Resources.
 Initial violations of these procedures will usually result in an informal investigation or inquiry; any issues may be managed through an employee’s performance evaluation process before any discipline will be considered.
 However, severe or multiple violations of these procedures may result in the application of progressive discipline in an effort to correct the behavior.

 For additional guidance on identifying potential threatening or violent behavior and for the best ways to deal with these incidents, contact Human Resources (for employees) or the Student Conduct Officer (for students), or Campus Safety and Security (for visitors).